IhwaHussain/Job-Salary-Analytics/README.md

 ---

 ## Overview
+---

-**Job Salary Analytics** is a comprehensive data analytics project that explores employment and recruitment trends using a blend of real-world job postings and governmental labor statistics.
-Leveraging over **124,000 job listings from 2023–2024** sourced from LinkedIn and cross-referenced with datasets from the Bureau of Labor Statistics (BLS) and the International Labour Organization (ILO), this project delivers actionable insights into the current employment landscape.
+**Job Salary Analytics** is a data analytics project exploring employment and salary trends using occupational wage data structures inspired by the Bureau of Labor Statistics (BLS) and LinkedIn job postings.
+The project features an interactive Streamlit web app with salary distribution charts, regional breakdowns, and an ML-powered salary prediction model.

+> ⚠️ **Note:** Currently running with sample data — real dataset integration in progress.

 The analysis covers:
 - Job status and classifications